liangguangyii/liangguangyii.github.io/_posts/2023-11-24-note-for-gaussian.md

     There are mainly two ways that are most used:

     - increase the number of opt iterations, by setting `opt=maxcyc=N`, if result is near the convergence point.

     - change other method, or loose the convergence criteria.

 - if unconvergence happens in the inner loop, then it's the SCF problem, also mentioned in [Tian Lu's bolg](http://sobereva.com/61)

     There are mainly three ways that are most used:

     - loose the convergence criteria, by setting `scf=conver=6`(`scf=conver=8` is the default value), together with `IOp(7/127=-99) IOp(8/117=-99)` to avoid the error of the SCF procedure.

     - set `scf=vshift=N`(for heavy atoms or metal) N is a value between 300 to 500, to boarden the interval between LUMO and HOMO, without changing the final result.

     - use the old converged output filed as the inital guess of wave function, by setting the correct chk file path and `guess=read`.

 **Notice:** the output from this modified is only the result of a corase calculation, especially for the modification on the convergence criteria.
 Calculation task with defauly sets is needed after the convergence of the initial guess.

+**Notice:** `scf=conver=6` and `IOp(7/127=-99) IOp(8/117=-99)` could only avoid the SCF error in the geometry optimization process, at the end of the calculation task, in the analysis of the physical inforamtion, SCF error is still raised.